KarAshutosh/karashutosh.github.io/blogs/blog4.md

 2. Notice the warning *"This item has been made unavailable because of lack of safety standards."* in its description, indicating that this is the product you need to investigate for this challenge
 3. Further notice the partial list of ingredients in the description namely *"Cherymoya Annona cherimola, Jabuticaba Myrciaria cauliflora, Bael Aegle marmelos… and others"*
 4. Submitting either or all of the above ingredients at [http://localhost:3000/#/contact](http://localhost:3000/#/contact) will **not** solve this challenge - it must be some unlisted ingredients that create a dangerous combination.
-5. A simple Google search for `Cherymoya Annona cherimola Jabuticaba Myrciaria cauliflora Bael Aegle marmelos` should bring up several results, one of them being a blog post "Top 20 Fruits You Probably Don’t Know" from 2011.
+5. A simple Google search for `Cherymoya Annona cherimola Jabuticaba Myrciaria cauliflora Bael Aegle marmelos` should bring up several results, one of them being a blog post "Top 20 Fruits You Probably Don't Know" from 2011.
 Visit this post at [https://listverse.com/2011/07/08/top-20-fruits-you-probably-dont-know](https://listverse.com/2011/07/08/top-20-fruits-you-probably-dont-know)
 6. Scrolling through the list of replies you will notice [a particular comment from user *Localhorst*](https://listverse.com/2011/07/08/top-20-fruits-you-probably-dont-know/#comment-4541753139) saying *"Awesome, some of these fruits also made it into our "Rippertuer Special Juice"! [https://pastebin.com/90dUgd7s](https://pastebin.com/90dUgd7s) "*
 7. Visit [https://pastebin.com/90dUgd7s](https://pastebin.com/90dUgd7s) to find a PasteBin paste titled "Rippertuer Special Juice Ingredients" containing a JSON document with many exotic fruits in it, each with its name as `type` and a detailed `description`
 8. When carefully reading all fruit descriptions you will notice a warning on the `Hueteroneel` fruit that "this coupled with Eurogium Edule was sometimes found fatal"